Permissive Information-Flow Analysis for Large Language Models: Results

 \subsection{Synthetic key-value dataset}

 In this case, we assume a perfect recall retriever (all relevant documents are present), albeit lower precision (the rest of the documents out of the total limit of 14 are filled by adding irrelevant documents).
-For the introspection baseline, we use one-shot learning based on the first example in the dataset and use the remaining 63 questions for evaluation.
+For the introspection baseline, we use one-shot in-context learning~\citep{wei2022emergent} based on the first example in the dataset and use the remaining 63 questions for evaluation.
 Table~\ref{tab:synthetic_results} summarizes our results.

 The prompt-based propagator achieves an exact match accuracy of over 85\% and precision and recall of over 90\%.
-This means that, in more than 85\% of the cases, the label search is able to identify the correct influential subcontexts out of a set of 16k possibilities without making a single mistake.
-Furthermore, the RAG-based label search significantly outperforms both the \knn-LM-based label search as well as the introspection baseline.
+That is, in more than 85\% of the cases, the label search can identify the correct influential subcontexts out of a set of 16k possibilities without error.
+Furthermore, the prompt based label search significantly outperforms both the \knn-LM-based label search as well as the introspection baseline.

-We plot the exact match accuracy of the label search on the key-value dataset \wrt the number of parameters in Figure~\ref{fig:exact_match_vs_model_size_synthetic}.
-The figure highlights that model size does not strongly correlate with the performance of the RAG-based label propagator, as evident by the near-horizontal line.
+Table~\ref{tab:synthetic_results} also compares the exact match accuracy for two different model sizes 7B and 70B parameters.
+The model size does not strongly correlate with the performance of the prompt based label propagator.
 Consequently, this enables the use of significantly smaller models for effective label propagation on the outputs of larger models.

 On the other hand, introspection performance improves significantly with the model scale.
-This result is consistent with the improved in-context learning ability observed in larger models~\cite{wei2022emergent}.
+This result is consistent with the improved in-context learning ability observed in larger models~\citep{wei2022emergent}.
 Therefore, only the largest and most powerful models can be effectively used for introspection.

-\textbf{Sensitivity of hyperparameters.} The perplexity tolerance $\lambda$ measures the acceptable loss in model utility when removing a subset of documents.
+\paragraph{Sensitivity of hyperparameters.} The perplexity tolerance $\lambda$ measures the acceptable loss in model utility when removing a subset of documents.
 The choice of $\lambda$ allows to trade-off model utility and the restrictiveness of the inferred label.